ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 The effect of the application sending a Message is determined by the top-level protocol in the established Protocol Stack.
 That is, if the top-level protocol provides an abstraction of framed messages over a connection, the application will be able to send multiple Messages on that connection, even if the framing protocol is built on a byte-stream protocol like TCP.

+#### Send Parameters

+- Lifetime: this SHOULD be implemented by removing the Message from a send buffer after the Lifetime has expired.
+The send buffer can be inside the transport system, or it can be maintained by the underlying transport protocol (e.g., in case of SCTP, such control over the SCTP send buffer can be exercised using the partial reliability extension {{!RFC8303}}.
+Since unnecessarily sending a Message after  its Lifetime expiry reduces efficiency but will not lead to incorrect behavior, a transport system MAY ignore this parameter.

+- Niceness: \[MICHAEL: I wrote this text but now I'm no longer sure this can work - to be removed or fixed: when the transport protocol supports multi-streaming and only one of these streams is currently used, a possible implementation of Niceness is to open multiple streams and schedule Messages to these streams with a priority that ensures that Messages will correctly yield to each other based on their Niceness.
+A transport system MAY ignore this parameter.]
+\[MICHAEL: this can only work if there's a TAPS transport system on the receiver side as well; we need to explain that, in case the receiving app is only expecting a single connection, such multiple streams will map onto this single connection.
+This also limits the mapping of Connections to Streams later in the process, though.]

 #### Send Completion

 The application should be notified whenever a Message or partial Message has been consumed by the Protocol Stack, or has failed to send.
 This meaning of the Message being consumed by the stack may vary depending on the protocol.
 For a basic datagram protocol like UDP, this may correspond to the time when the packet is sent into the interface driver.
 For a protocol that buffers data in queues, like TCP, this may correspond to when the data has entered the send buffer.